Central to our work in healthcare service and system transformation is our award-winning support for improving patient safety.

 - Learning Disabilities Initiative of the Year (the West of England Learning Disabilities Collaborative)

 - Patient Safety Education and Training Award (videos to support the training of carers to identify deterioration and communicate concern)

 - Patient Safety Pilot Project of the Year (PERIPrem – Perinatal Excellence to Reduce Injury in Premature Birth)

 - Quality Improvement Initiative of the Year (PreCePT – Prevention of Cerebral Palsy in PreTerm Labour)

 - We were shortlisted for three HSJ Awards in 2020:

 - System Leadership Initiative of the Year (for ReSPECT),

 - Workforce initiative of the year (for PReCePT) and

-- our Medical Director Anne Pullyblank is shortlisted for Clinical Leader of the Year.
+- our Medical Director Anne Pullyblank was shortlisted for Clinical Leader of the Year.

-The West of England Academy provides a range of free resources, training and events to help healthcare colleagues and innovators across the region gain knowledge and develop essential skills for innovative thinking and working.
-Our Academy promotes the use of quality improvement methodologies to support delivery of better patient care.
-Explore the West of England Academy here.
+The West of England Academy provides a range of free resources, training and events to help healthcare colleagues and innovators across the region gain knowledge and develop essential skills for innovative thinking.
+Our Academy also promotes the use of quality improvement methodologies to support delivery of better patient care.